jakob-bagterp/jakob-bagterp.github.io/docs/index.md

 If you have already downloaded and tried any of the packages – maybe even used them in a production environment – perhaps you would like to support their development?

 !!! tip "Become a Sponsor"
-    If you find these projects helpful, please consider supporting its development.
-Your donations will help keep them alive and growing.
-Every contribution, no matter the size, makes a difference.
+    If you find this project helpful, please consider supporting its development.
+Your donations will help keep it alive and growing.
+Every contribution makes a difference, whether you buy a coffee or support with a monthly donation.
+Find your tier here:

     [Donate on GitHub Sponsors](https://github.com/sponsors/jakob-bagterp){ .md-button .md-button--primary }